 What is SOS?

-After SOS is activated, your watch will display your current Medical ID, so that responders can instantly see important medical information like your height, weight, allergies, and the like.
+After SOS is activated, your watch will display your current Medical ID, so that responders can instantly see important medical information like your height, weight, and allergies.

 - Press and hold the Side Button on your Apple Watch.